Exercise and Nutrition After Breast Cancer Surgery

 - Avoid processed meats linked to cancer.
 These include bacon, bologna, hot dogs, ham, and smoked meats.

 - Eat whole-grain foods like whole-grain bread and brown rice, rather than white bread and white rice.

 - Cut back on alcohol.
 Limit yourself to one to two drinks a day.

 Talk to your doctor about any diet changes you're making, especially when recovering from surgery or when getting chemotherapy.
 You do not want to starve your body of important nutrients that it needs to recover.

-Exercise After Breast Cancer Surgery
+Exercise After Surgery

 Exercise improves your self-esteem, mood, and well-being.
 Exercise after breast cancer surgery is no exception.
 And studies have shown a link between being overweight and breast cancer recurrence.
 So losing weight through exercise may help you restore your health and improve your chances of avoiding more cancer.

 Fatigue often lingers after surgery.
 It may be worse if you've also had chemotherapy and radiation.
 Still, most experts say some form of regular exercise is good, even if you start with short walks around the block.
 Exercise can boost your energy.
 And exercise after breast cancer surgery may lower the risk of cancer recurrence.